umbrew/fl_animated_linechart/README.md

         });

     Legends:
-    A legends has the following constructor:
+    A Legend has the following constructor:
         const Legend({this.title, this.color, this.icon, this.style});

     You can choose to either have a short line or an Icon as the first part of the legend before the title.
 If no Icon is defined, then a short line will be shown.